-The development will result in a loss of amenity grassland habitat.
-However, this is a species-poor, managed habitat of little ecological value.
-Hedgerow present will not be removed, with only some limited trimming of branches proposed.
+The development will result in a loss of some back yard habitats.
+However, this only comprises mostly artificial surfaces, bare ground and re-colonising bare ground.
+Some stone wall structures may be demolished, but there was no notable fauna recorded therein.
 As such, any ecological impact on site habitats would not be regarded as significant.
 It should be noted that any impact here is localised and has no bearing any impact on nearby Natura 2000 site(s).